 It was Papa (i.e. my grandfather on Mum’s side) who told me that Grandma had died; this was just after I’d stepped off the school bus one afternoon.
 It took me a while to realise that he was serious…

 Grandpa lived a few years longer, which surprised us all.
 His artificial heart – with its distinctive tick, tick, tick – lasted a decade longer than it was expected to.
-As I said earlier, Grandpa died during the same week that I was doing work experience at the Flinders University oceanography department.
+Grandpa died during the same week that I was doing work experience at the Flinders University oceanography department.
 Dad and I were staying in a caravan park that week, and we came home after one day’s events to find a note on the door instructing us to meet Dad’s brother at his father’s place (or something like that).
 The note didn’t say so, but Dad was quick to realise that Grandpa must have died.

-One of Grandpa’s distinguishing traits was his sense of humour – a characteristic blend of silly and wry.
+One of Grandpa’s characteristic traits was his sense of humour – a characteristic blend of silly and wry.
 For example, having recently learned that there are a thousand metres in a kilometre, I once asked Grandpa if he knew.
 He replied “five hundred”, continued his conversation with Rebecca for a while, and then added, “plus five hundred”.
 Another example was his explanation of how his pointy nose contrasted with Grandma’s small, rounded one because Grandma had walked into too many walls as a girl.
 This subtle, gentle humour was manifest in just about any conversation in which Grandpa was involved, though he could be serious too.

 Just like Grandma, he loved his family, and whenever we came to visit there would always be a small bowl of liquorice allsorts on the table.
 He was also a great listener, a kind and gentle soul who took the time to hear what you were trying to say (though abstract topics from physics, mathematics or science fiction were generally beyond him).
 I fondly remember talking to him about a fantasy story that I’d written, not long before he died; he was the first person ever to talk with me about my fiction on the level of how it relates to real life, and how my characters’ actions reflect the way that people really behave.
 This pleased me greatly, because until then (although I was frequently complimented on my writing), nobody had shown any sign of looking for something deeper in my stories than the fantasies themselves.